Thursday

 Lounge in Thursday

-Stage for facetime
+Hop on stage for facetime

 Lounge breaks out into smaller groups that we call mixers, with one goal: to maximize conversations!